NY attorney general resigns after women abuse report - Journal du Cameroun

 Both say they sought medical attention after having been slapped hard across the ear and face, and also choked, the magazine said.

-The New Yorker said none of the women classified the violence as consensual.
+The New Yorker said none of the women classified the behavior as consensual.

 In February, Schneiderman sued The Weinstein Company for failing to protect employees from years of disgraced mogul Harvey Weinstein’s alleged sexual misconduct despite multiple complaints from staff.